csyash/vmsbackend/readme.md

 ## API Endpoints Documentation:

-* ### A frontend.js is provided with sample code samples to run apis.
+* ### A frontend.js is provided with code samples on how to run apis.

 ### 1) Obtain JWT Token:
 *   URL: /api/token/